 This apartment is ideal for both long and short stays and are inspired by the street’s fine architectural detail and strands form its musical history.
 Price upon request.

 Housed in the building where The Rolling Stones recorded their debut album, the Two Bedroom Lofthouse Apartment follows a less than authoritarian design aesthetic.
 Sitting above Regent Sounds Studio and with strong accents of punk rock, this apartment taps into the raw energy of Denmark Street fuelling an alternative perspective on short and long stays.
 The Who, The Kinks, Jimi Hendrix and countless others all recorded here and with an industrial aesthetic No. 4 Regent Sound Studios remains one of the staple guitar stores along the street.
-The rebellious statement piece in this apartment, are the bespoke gold trimmed black and white graffitied beds that make for a bold and raucous aesthetic.
+The rebellious statement piece in this apartment, are the bespoke gold trimmed black and white graffitied beds that make for a bold aesthetic.
 With marbled moulin noir bedside sitting below the industrial gunmetal pipe wall light, employing a repurposed red radiator handle as the switch, deliberately toying with the punk movement’s famous DIY culture.